trinker/sentimentr/README.md

 </p>
 <img src="inst/sentimentr_logo/r_sentimentr.png" width="150" alt="readability Logo">

-**sentimentr** is designed to quickly calulate text polarity sentiment at the sentence level and optionally aggregate by rows or grouping variable(s).
+**sentimentr** is designed to quickly calculate text polarity sentiment at the sentence level and optionally aggregate by rows or grouping variable(s).